ishine/VoiceSculptor/README.md

 The generated voice characteristics do not represent or reproduce any specific real individual, and are not derived from or intended to imitate identifiable persons.

 We advocate for the responsible development and use of AI and encourage the community to uphold safety and ethical principles in AI research and applications.
-If you have any concerns regarding ethics, safety, or potential misuse, please contact us.

 ## Contact Us
 If you are interested in leaving a message to our work, feel free to email jingbin.hu@mail.nwpu.edu.cn or lxie@nwpu.edu.cn